Found us from search engine?

 Directed research is based on what we already know.
 We believe that simply stating a fact isn’t enough – you have to back it up.
 While sometimes what you’re saying may seem obvious, it may not be for everyone.
 Doing the research will enable you to flesh out your facts and establish your authority.
 If you feel like this is a waste of time, scientists researched if it was harder to see things that are further away.

 Undirected research allows you to look at a topic area and disappear down the rabbit hole of Google searches, led by your curiosity.
-With just a series of keywords related to your blog post topic, you can find out what’s already been written and what questions still need answering.
+With just a series of keywords related to your blog post headlines, you can find out what’s already been written and what questions still need answering.
 This can help you define your own position by contrasting it with others while finding lots of material you can cite to make your arguments.

 In truth, there’s a lot of research to be done before even you start researching a single blog post.
 You need to know what area you’re about to start publishing in, which means identifying gaps in the available knowledge and filling them with your own, high-quality material.